eunos-1128/QMEAN/doc/source/getting_started.rst

 * scipy
 * matplotlib

-To compile QMEAN, change to the QMEAN directory and run CMake by giving it the path to your openstructure installation (you might also want to activate the optimize flag):
+To compile QMEAN, change to the QMEAN directory, make a build directory and run CMake in there by giving it the path to your openstructure installation (you might also want to activate the optimize flag):

   .. code-block:: bash

+    mkdir build
+    cd build
-    cmake . -DOST_ROOT=path_to_ost/stage -DOPTIMIZE=1
+    cmake ../ -DOST_ROOT=path_to_ost/stage -DOPTIMIZE=1

 If your working on a Debian based system it might be possible, that the Python libraries are not found.
 Before you start googling